 Washington Monthly released its annual, well-respected ranking of colleges and universities in its September issue.
 Stanford University and Harvard University topped the rankings.
 At No. 13, USU fits comfortably between No. 12 (Duke University) and No. 14 (University of California Berkeley).

 Also ranked were Brigham Young University at No. 29 overall and the University of Utah, No. 49.

 In each of the three categories considered, USU was No. 4 in the nation for social mobility, No. 18 in its students’ service efforts and No. 130 in research.
 (Comparatively, U of U was ranked No. 235 in terms of service.)

-Stories about 2 of the many research project happening at CHaSS
+Below are stories about two of the many research projects happening at CHaSS.

 Brain vs heart: Why some groups work and others fail

 Jacob Freeman, assistant professor of Anthropology, studies how people interact when the pressure is on.